chrnowak/script_check_15DEC2016/README.md

 # script_check_15DEC2016

-In the Manuscript, the p-value for the causal OR of fasting glucose on CAD risk in CARDIoGRAMC4D looked too large so we checked the scripts - no errors detected
+In the Manuscript, the p-value for the causal OR of fasting glucose on CAD risk in CARDIoGRAMC4D looked too large so we checked the scripts

 the files are: